Supreme Court of Justice (Austria)

-The Supreme Court of Justice (Oberster Gerichtshof or OGH) is the final appellate court of Austria for civil and criminal cases.
-Along with the Supreme Administrative Court and the Constitutional Court, it is one of Austria's three courts of last resort.
+The Supreme Court of Justice (Oberster Gerichtshof or OGH) is the final court of appeal of Austria in civil and criminal matters.
+Along with the Supreme Administrative Court and the Constitutional Court, it is one of Austria's three apex courts.

 The Court does not have a fixed number of members.
 As of the early 21st century, there are typically between fifty and sixty justices on the Court.
 The responsibility for appointing Supreme Court justices is vested in the president of Austria, but the president can and usually does delegate this task to the minister of justice.
 The minister picks from a shortlist of three nominees provided by the Court itself.

 The Supreme Court of Justice convenes in the Palace of Justice in Vienna.